rickyveltri/phase-0-tracks/version-control/git-definitions.md

 * What is a commit?
 What makes a good commit message?

 A commit creates a version of the file(s), which can be accessed at a later time.
 Committing is essentially like saving a version that you can go back to, should you run into any issues in the future.
+A good commit message is short and to the point of the changes made.
 Committing often is a good practice.

 * What is a merge conflict?